resal81/PyTopol/README.md

 ### Current stage
-PyTopol is currently in *alpha stage*.
-See the test results of current tests below.

 Current version is 0.1.6.

-All 0.1.x versions will be considered alpha.
+All 0.1.x versions will be considered **alpha**.
+See the results for the current tests below.

 ### Feedback